McGriff Insurance - The DL Episode 23

-The DL - Episode 23 - McGriff Insurance
+The DL - Episode 23 - McGriff Insurance is now available on Apple Podcasts, SoundCloud and YouTube.

 In the latest episode of The DL, Diesel Laptops Founder and CEO, Tyler Robertson, is joined by Jason Dennis, from McGriff Insurance.
 Topics of discussion include boring insurance talk, how to find an advisor, and why to use one, why insurance premiums go up every year, and how COVID-19 is impacting insurance.